erickrr-bd/DI-Alert/README.md

   - [libPyUtils v2.2](https://github.com/erickrr-bd/libPyUtils)
   - [libPyLog v2.2](https://github.com/erickrr-bd/libPyLog)
   - APScheduler

+## Tools

+### DI-Alert

+Automated solution that audits document integrity across multiple index patterns within Elasticsearch.
+Executes validations in configurable time ranges, verifying that documents haven't been modified outside of authorized flows.

+The tool operates at defined times, allowing its integration with audit schedules or maintenance windows.
+Upon detection of altered, duplicate or inconsistent version documents, it issues immediate alerts via Telegram, facilitating a timely response by the security team.

+Designed for regulated environments, this solution contributes to compliance with standards such as ISO 27001, NIST SP 800-92 and PCI DSS, reinforcing traceability, data governance and early incident detection.

+### DI-Alert-Agent

+### DI-Alert-Tool

 ## Installation

 The tool has its own installer, to facilitate the installation process.
-First, it is necessary to assign execution permissions to the di_alert_installer.sh file:
+First, it's necessary to assign execution permissions to the di_alert_installer.sh file:

 `chmod +x di_alert_installer.sh`